video

 Which element has improved your performance the most, and why?
 Think about the rhythm and flow of the poem, the use of voice, your facial expressions and body language.

-So pause the video, and share with someone nearby which element has improved your performance the most, and why.
+So pause the video and share with someone nearby which element has improved your performance the most and why.

 Okay, it's good to be back with you.

-So, what did you decide?
-What is it that has really improved your performance?
-Let's hear from Sam, "I think by adding gestures to my performance, it will make it much more exciting to watch."
+"1I think by adding gestures to my performance, it will make it much more exciting to watch."
 Yeah, gestures really draw people in.

 I agree with that.

-Andeep, "I think speaking louder and more clearly has really helped me."
+"I think speaking louder and more clearly has really helped me."
 Yeah, fantastic.

-We need to be able to hear what you're saying.
+Of course, we need to be able to hear what you're saying.

 So yeah, loud and clear, that really makes sense, so that would be helpful.

-I wonder what you discovered.
+I wonder what you've discovered.

-And now the moment has come, performing "Cosmic Disco."
-Let's do it.
+And now the moment has come.

 Performing with expression and emotion means showing the feelings and atmosphere of the poem through your performance.